cabforum/netsec/docs/NSR.md

 ##### 1.2.2

-Connections to and within the CA Infrastructure MUST be authenticated and encrypted except OCSP and CRL.
+Connections to the CA Infrastructure MUST be authenticated and encrypted, except where documented that a formal specification prohibits or limits the use of authentication and/or encryption.

+Connections within the CA Infrastructure SHOULD be authenticated and encrypted.

+   1. between CA Infrastructure components; and
+   2. between CA Infrastructure and non-CA Infrastructure.

 CA Infrastructure and Network Equipment MUST be implemented and configured in a manner that minimizes unnecessary active components and capabilities such that: